Learning Material Sample

 National Savings Certificates, Individual Savings Accounts (ISAs) and the Child Trust Fund/Junior ISA are all completely free from income and capital gains tax.

-National Savings Certificates (NSC) (when they are available) allow lump sum investments to be made for a fixed term of up to five years and have tax free interest added.
+National Savings Certificates (when they are available) allow lump sum investments to be made for a fixed term of up to five years and have tax free interest added.
 An index-linked variety has also been available for fixed terms up to five years, where returns take account of inflation.
 The interest rate achieved depends on how long the investment is held, so a lower return will be achieved if they are encashed early.

 Shortened demo course.
 See details at foot of page.

-... made by a parent on behalf of their child, there will not be any liability for income tax even if the income generated exceeds £100 per year.
+...se are made by a parent on behalf of their child, there will not be any liability for income tax even if the income generated exceeds £100 per year.

 Why are National Savings Certificates not suitable for investors wishing an investment that produces income?